 Italian and English (fluent), Arabic (conversational)

-Matteo Colombo is a part-time visiting fellow at the Rome office of the European Council on Foreign Relations.
+Matteo Colombo was a part-time visiting fellow at the Rome office of the European Council on Foreign Relations.

 Colombo is an associate research fellow for ISPI (Italian Institute for International Political Studies), where he works on the political dynamics in the MENA region, with a specific focus on Egypt, Libya, Syria, and Turkey.
 His main interests lie in jihadism, energy issues, and political relations between regional states.
 He is also a professional journalist and an infographic designer.